holwech/NewsScraper/README.md

 Just add the websites you want to scrape to `NewsPapers.json` and the script will go through and scrape each site listed in the file.

+This repository was originally created as part of [this tutorial](https://holwech.github.io/blog/Automatic-news-scraper/).

+Thanks to [Pål Grønås Drange](https://github.com/pgdr) for his contributions to the repository.

 ## Installing

 You need to download the content of this repository, then run